 She completed her PhD at the Centre for Film and Media Studies, School of Oriental and African Studies (SOAS), University of London.
 Previously she worked at the National Media Museum, UK and Arts Council England, UK.

 She has researched the film and media industries in China and Hong Kong, digital entrepreneurship in Taiwan, diversity in cultural and creative labour, and work and employment in the ‘gig economy’.

 Her monograph Multimedia Stardom in Hong Kong: Image, Performance and Identity is published by Routledge (2014).
 Fai has published in Information, Communication and Society; Sociological Review; Asian Ethnicity and Journal of Chinese Cinemas, and a co-edited special issue ‘Creativity, Knowledge and Innovation in Virtual Work’ for New Technology, Work and Employment is published in 2017.

 - Identities and cultural representation

 Fai welcomes applications for PhD topics related to any of her research interests.

 Fai's Reasearch Portal page can be found here.

-Fai contributes to the MA CCI core modules ‘Contested Culture: Formations’ and ‘Analysing the Cultural and Creative Industries’.
-She coordinates the optional module, ‘Cultural Markets: Social and Cultural Analysis’, and will teach a new module ‘Cultural and Creative Industries in China’ (2017-2018).
-She is the MA Admissions Tutor.
+She contributes to the MA core modules.
+She coordinates the optional module, ‘Cultural Markets: Social and Cultural Analysis’, and teaches the module ‘Cultural and Creative Industries in China’.
+She is the MA Admissions Lead.